 Mix all the ingredients in the half or gallon mason jar with a large spoon.
 Leaving at least a quarter of the jar empty, fill with water and stir.
 The grains will soak up a lot of the water.

-Leave an inch or two at the top of the jar for the fermented feed to expand (it will expand..big time).
+Leave several inches at the top of the jar for the chickens fermented feed to expand (it will expand..big time).

 Loosely set a lid on the jar and place in a baking pan or dish to catch overflow.
 The fermented feed expands a lot, so make sure to leave lots of room.

-Make sure all the food is under water.
+Make sure all the chicken food is under water.
 Mold may grow if the water level isn’t high enough.
-Monitor the mixture to make sure there is plenty of water.
+Monitor the fermenting chicken feed mixture to make sure there is plenty of water.

 Leave on the counter or in a warm spot for 2-3 days, or until mixture has significantly expanded.
 You’ll know when you come down one morning and it’s overflowing that it’s done!
 Make sure you put the jar in a dish to catch the water.